 Providing training in areas where individual or program performance has been identified as needing improvement.

+Providing training in inspector specific program areas (examples include criticality safety counterpart sessions or conferences).

+03.21 Specialized Training and Qualification

+Technical Proficiency or Advanced qualification and training which is required to be completed prior to performing independent inspection in a specific discipline or position.
+Examples include physical security (Appendix C4), material control and accountability (Appendix C5), criticality safety (Appendix C6), and information security (Appendix D1).

+03.22 Technical Proficiency-Level Training and Qualification

+The activities designed to develop the technical knowledge and other required skills of inspectors already qualified at the basic level and general proficiency-level.
+Successful completion of the basic-level, general proficiency-level and one technical proficiency-level training and qualification activities leads to Full Inspector Qualification.

 1247-04 RESPONSIBILITIES AND AUTHORITIES

-04.01 Associate Director for Human Resources, Administers and implements the formal training programs for NMSS as identified in this IMC.
+04.01 Associate Director for Human Resources, Training and Development (ADHRTD), Office of the Chief Human Capital Officer (OCHCO).
+Administers and implements the formal training programs for NMSS as identified in this IMC.
 Assesses training course effectiveness and identifies areas where the course content needs to be revised.

 04.02 Director, Office of Nuclear Materials Safety and Safeguards (or designee).
 Ensures that the NMSS staff achieves and maintains qualifications in accordance with the guidelines in this IMC.
 Establishes the training qualification requirements for staff that perform inspection activities for which NMSS is responsible.
 Certifies the NMSS headquarters staff who qualify under this IMC.
-Approves .
+Approves interim qualification and deviations.

 04.03 Director, Office of Nuclear Security and Incident Response (NSIR) (or designee).
 Ensures that the NSIR staff achieves and maintains qualifications in accordance with the guidelines in this IMC.
-Establishes the training qualification requirements contained in Appendix C4, “Fuel Facility Security Inspector Technical Proficiency Qualification Journal” Certifies the NSIR headquarters staff who qualify under this IMC.
+Establishes the training qualification requirements contained in Appendix C3, “Fuel Facility Emergency Preparedness Inspector Technical Proficiency Training and Qualification Journal,” Appendix C4, “Fuel Facility Security Inspector Technical Proficiency Qualification Journal,” and Appendix D1, “Information Security Inspector Specialized Qualification Program Training and Qualification Journal.”
+Certifies the NSIR headquarters staff who qualify under this IMC.
+Approves interim qualification and deviations.

 04.04 Regional Administrator.
 Ensures that the regional staff achieves and maintains qualifications in accordance with the guidelines in this IMC.
 Develops procedures for implementing this IMC for regional staff.
 Certifies the regional staff who qualify under this IMC.
+Approves interim qualification and deviations.

 04.05 Directors, NMSS, NSIR, and Regional Divisions.
-Approves the use of and accepts the justification for using an alternate method for meeting qualification program requirements Assists the Office of Human in developing, monitoring, and reviewing formal training courses for qualification programs04.06 Chiefs, NMSS Program Branches, in conjunction with the Associate Director for Training and Development () of , the regions, and headquarters staff, the Qualification Journals listed in of this IMC. proposed changes to the NMSS programs for impacts on training.
-Periodically and the effectiveness of staff in implementing NMSS programs to identify refresher and continuing training topics. the inspector training and qualification program effectiveness and identifies areas where the program needs to be revised.
+Approves the use of and accepts the justification for using an alternate method for meeting qualification program requirements (equivalencies), and deviations.
+Assists the Office of the Chief Human Capital Officer in developing, monitoring, and reviewing formal training courses for the qualification programs in this IMC.
+Approves interim qualification and deviations.

+04.06 Chiefs, NMSS and NSIR Program Branches.
+Develops and maintains, in conjunction with the Associate Director for Human Resources Training and Development (ADHRTD) of OCHCO, the regions, and headquarters staff, the Qualification Journals listed in the appendices of this IMC.
+Evaluates proposed changes to the NMSS and NSIR programs for impacts on training.
+Periodically reviews and assesses the effectiveness of staff in implementing NMSS and NSIR programs to identify refresher and continuing training topics.
+Assesses the inspector training and qualification program effectiveness and identifies areas where the program needs to be revised.